 The first method we’ll show is Principal Component Analysis (PCA).
 PCA has been one of the bread and butter tools for the analysis of MSI from the start, and is still probably the most widely applied factorization method in MSI (see review paper for an extensive list of references).
 PCA is a well-known factorization method that is widely used in other fields and is ubiquitous in machine learning in general.
 Seeing the importance of this method, we’ll use it to lay down some of the groundwork concepts for the other methods.

 The goal of PCA is to reduce the dimensionality of a dataset, i.e. describe the dataset with a lower number of variables, while retaining as much of the original variation as possible given the chosen amount of variables.
 These new variables, called the principal components (PCs), are linear combinations of the original variables (intensities per m/z bin) and each PC is uncorrelated to all others.

 The first PC is defined such that it captures the largest possible amount of variance in the data.
 Each subsequent PC is uncorrelated to the previous PCs and describes the largest possible variance that remains in the data after removal of the preceding PCs.
 Roughly speaking, this means that the largest trend in the MSI data will be captured by the first PC, the second largest trend by the second PC, etc.

 PCA analysis can be written in the form of a matrix decomposition.
-Let us take our MSI data matrix .
-PCA then decomposes as
+Let us take our MSI data matrix D. PCA then decomposes D as

-is an matrix with orthogonal columns, often called the score matrix, and is an matrix with orthonormal columns, traditionally called the loading matrix.
+S is an m×p matrix with orthogonal columns, often called the score matrix, and L is an n×p matrix with orthonormal columns, traditionally called the loading matrix.
 Note that in PCA the exact equality holds as long as we retain all principal components, in which case there is no dimensionality reduction.
 We’ll explain how PCA works, and how it applies to MSI data below.